Augustin007/anremithrl-s-guide-to-earendor/Timeline/2 The Eternal Wars/The Eternal Wars.md

 >
 > But then they were nearly finished, but they were almost discovered.
 And Arambar, the Titan, saw that the time for flight had come to an end.
 Though Asgorath protested, Arambar insisted that he remain hidden, safeguarding their clandestine works.
 For Arambar knew that these works were the last hope for the Dawn to reclaim their ancient dominion.
 >
 > And so, Arambar led Atropus and his Celestials on a final chase, drawing them away from his brother and their secret endeavors.
 He was soon captured and faced his end at the hands of the Celestials.
-But as his essence scattered into the cosmic winds, he unleashed a powerful work, his final act of defiance.
+But as his essence scattered into the cosmic winds, he unleashed a powerful work, he spoke to the presense of death.
+And from this conversation was born his final act of defiance.
 >
 > In that moment, every god—be they Elessar, Elohim, or Celestial—was freed from the control of their creators.
-This was not a gift to the gods, but a calculated act of vengeance to the other primordials.
 For the gods, now unshackled, rebelled against their creators.
 >
 > Now, all twenty of the Celestials still lived, and twenty-six of the Elohim stood beside them, and of the Elessar only eight remained.
 >